How to Price Window Cleaning Jobs for Profit [Formula + Pricing Chart]

 Construction cleans are priced higher because of the amount of time you’ll need to remove paint and grime.
 You may also need to wear special safety equipment (hardhats, boots), invest in new window cleaning tools, and do more ladder work.

-The average price for a construction clean is between $6-8 per pane.
+The average price for a construction clean is estimated at $4 for exterior windows and $5 for interior windows.

 Bidding commercial jobs can feel like a whole different ball game.